wdi-sg/project-1/README.md

 ### Details-Array

 * For the grid, I will be using 2d Array.
 * Currently, will work with 4x4 grid.
-If it works, will increase to 5x5, 6x6(if possible) once it is working.
+If it works, will increase to 5x5, 6x6(if possible).
 * At the backend, the array will look like [[0,1,2,3],[0,1,2,3],[0,1,2,3],[0,1,2,3]]
 * On the front, it will be
 ![](/arr-front.png).